Extracting Color Properties from Tailwind CSS

 import resolveConfig from "tailwindcss/resolveConfig";

-import tailwindConfig from "web/tailwind.config.ts"; // tailwind configuration file
+import tailwindConfig from "web/tailwind.config.ts"; // Tailwind config file

 const fullConfig = resolveConfig(tailwindConfig);

-From the fullConfig, we can get the following information
+Then we can get the following information from fullConfig:

 Image.png